ETdoFresh/Blog/content/page/wp-import/csci-5670-fundamentals-of-game-development/index.md

 These policies are in place to maintain professionalism and mutual respect:

   * _Attendance:_ Attendance is only required on the day of the midterm exam and final project presentations, but it is always strongly encouraged.
 One of the essential skills that you will learn in this class is the ability to critically discuss a game, and this is done primarily through the in-class lectures.
   * _Laptops and Phones:_ I try to respect your time by making lectures interesting and helpful, so I ask that you show me the same respect by being an attentive audience when you come to class.
 This mean that you may not use any computers or mobile devices during the lecture unless it is during a designated in-class assignment.
-In summary: you don&#8217;t have to come, but if you do, you have to give this class your full attention.
+In summary: you don't have to come, but if you do, you have to give this class your full attention.
   * _Grading:_ I try to make grading a transparent and objective process, but unfortunately this class involves a lot of subjective evaluation.
 To the greatest extent possible, I will try to give you detailed grading rubrics before you start an assignment.
   * _Due Dates:_ All assignments are due promptly at midnight on the day they are due; however the submit lockers will not close until 3 AM the next day.
 Consider those three hours an unofficial grace period.
 At 3:01 AM, you assignment is not 1 minute late; it is 3 hours and 1 minute late, and it will not be accepted.
   * _Late Work:_ Late assignments will not be accepted, except in the case of a serious, documented excuse.